danesh-23/sidelineswap-ios/README.md

 ## Features Included:
-- Networking Calls to retireve API data.
+- Networking Calls to retrieve API data.
 - Infinite Scrolling Tableview.
 - Search bar tied to results in table.
 - Live searching allowing users to search for any items they want from the API.